 - All high school students must earn the equivalent of one credit in Health Education to graduate.

-- All high school students must have six HIV/AIDS lessons per year.
+- Students in grades nine through twelve must have six HIV lessons per year.

 For all grades, certified health education teachers are the most qualified to teach Health Education.
 A certified teacher has completed the education and training that NY State law requires.